A Simple Explanation of Regression to the Mean

 Now get 1000 different people to do that same set of 10 flips with their own unbiased coins.
 Just because of how probabilities work, about 40 of the people will flip two heads, about 120 three, etc.

-Regression to the mean just means that — if if these "extreme" (2 or 3 head people) continue flipping their coins, the low probability of heads is unlikely to continue.
-There's much more room on the distribution for less extreme results.
+Regression to the mean just means that — if these "extreme" 2 heads people continue flipping their coins, the low probability of heads is unlikely to continue.

-So if these 40 2 head flippers all flip another 10 coins, 90% of them will flip something closer to the mean.
+So if these forty 2-head flippers all flip another 10 coins, 90% of them will flip something closer to the mean.

 That's the key I think, recognizing "extreme" events as low probability events to begin with, and realizing that — if they really are low probability events and you continue drawing from them — you're likely to see results closer to the mean.